-- identifies the principal internal and external risks to the commission, markets, investors and capital raisers that could impact the commission's ability to carry out its mandate - identifies controls to mitigate the risks identified - incorporates strategies to mitigate the most significant risks into the commission's service plan - specifies those accountable for - managing particular risks or categories of risk - o identifying and implementing response and mitigation strategies - maintaining risk controls - provides for reporting on implementation of the risk management plan and risk controls and mitigation plans
+- identifies the principal internal and external risks to the commission, markets, investors and capital raisers that could impact the commission's ability to carry out its mandate - identifies controls to mitigate the risks identified - incorporates strategies to mitigate the most significant risks into the commission's service plan - specifies those accountable for - o managing particular risks or categories of risk - o identifying and implementing response and mitigation strategies - o maintaining risk controls - provides for reporting on implementation of the risk management plan and risk controls and mitigation plans primary owner of the plan.

-Management is responsible for implementation of the risk management plan and is the primary owner of the plan.
 Management reports to the audit and risk committee about the risk management plan and the results of its annual risk reviews.
 The audit and risk committee reports to the board on the risk management plan and risk reviews.